 I'm often asked (And I wonder): Why do real experts in a subject don't appear up to the page 4 Or 5 Google?

-This is the fourth of the trends I wrote down a few days ago in the post Trends 2020 at Personal Branding.
+This is the fourth of the trends I wrote down a few days ago in the post Trends 2020 in Personal Branding.

 - The first: The drive of social awareness and personal branding

 - The second: When facts are imposed on the sayings

 - The third: From influencers to influencers (substantial change)

 If you have a minute, I invite you to watch this video-summary:

 Don't obsess about Google

 Don't do it, Because you'll lose freshness.
 Think about your customers.
 How to impact and create value through a natural message, more like a cafeteria conversation than a "elevator pitch online".

 If you follow SEO rules (positioning on the Internet) to the letter, they may find you on the first page, but also that you lose freshness and relevance.

 We don't always have to write articles 2.000 words that begin by defining a theme, what's such a thing? and then developing where is such a thing?, how is such a thing consumed?… It is not always necessary to mention 20 sometimes the same keyword.

 Google's "spider" (and other search engines) that tracks the articles seems not to settle for the title to know what the subject matter is covered in a text.
 You need to find that word many times, in bold, in titles, in pictures... can you imagine us talking like that in real life?

 Artificial intelligence lacks naturalness, that's clear

 Google tries, but its algorithm is imperfect.
 Why do real experts in a subject don't appear up to the page 4 Or 5 Google?
 Will we have to get used to going to the last pages of a search to find what really works well?